Great Northern Railway (U.S.): History

 The Great Northern had branches that ran north to the Canada–US border in Minnesota, North Dakota, and Montana.
 It also had branches that ran to Superior, Wisconsin, and Butte, Montana, connecting with the iron range of Minnesota and copper mines of Montana.
 In 1898 Hill purchased control of large parts of the Mesabi Iron Range in Minnesota and its rail lines.
 The Great Northern began large-scale shipment of ore to the steel mills of the Midwest.

 The railroad's best-known engineer was John Frank Stevens, who served from 1889 to 1903.
 Stevens was acclaimed for his 1889 exploration of Marias Pass in Montana and determined its practicability for a railroad.
 Stevens was an efficient administrator with remarkable technical skills and imagination.
 He discovered Stevens Pass through the Cascade Mountains, set railroad construction standards in the Mesabi Range, and supervised the construction of the Oregon Trunk Line.
 He then became the chief engineer of the Panama Canal.

 The logo of the railroad, a Rocky Mountain goat, was based on a goat William Kenney, one of the railroad's presidents, had used to haul newspapers as a boy.

 Locomotives and passenger cars were repaired and overhauled at the shops in St. Paul, Minnesota, while the shops at nearby St. Cloud were dedicated to freight cars beginning in 1890.
-In 1892, a new shop site was established five miles west of Spokane, Washington in Hillyard (named after James Hill) to serve the western half of the GN system.
+In 1892, a new shop site was established five miles northeast of Spokane, Washington in Hillyard (named after James Hill) to serve the western half of the GN system.